 November 8, 2018

-When most people think about Thanksgiving dinner, the first things that come to mind are turkey, stuffing, mashed potatoes and pumpkin pie.
-Eggs may not be top of mind, but they can be an unheralded but important part of a great Thanksgiving dinner.
+When most people think about Thanksgiving dinner, the first things that come to mind are turkey, stuffing, mashed potatoes, and pumpkin pie.

 Eggs are a key ingredient in several favorite Thanksgiving recipes – casseroles, breads, pies and more.
 Egg safety is important all times of the year, but especially during the holidays when you are sharing food with family and friends.

 Keep these tips in mind during this busy time:

 - Wash hands, utensils, equipment and work surfaces thoroughly in hot, soapy water for at least 20 seconds before and after contact with any food.

 - Use plastic or other non-porous cutting boards to guard against bacteria surviving in pores.
 Make sure to have separate cutting boards for raw foods to avoid cross-contamination.

 - Cook all food to a safe internal temperature of at least 140 degrees.
 For more information follow these simple FDA guidelines.